Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 3. Code right to arrow -> can be expression, a block, or a throw statement.
 All 3 cases are covered in this example.
     In case "MD" -> 50.0 looks confusing for an expression you can write 50.0 + 0.0 it may make sense now. case "ED" has a block and case "Manager" has Exception.
-4.  temp variable has no use it is just to show a block using temporary variable.
+4.  temp variable has no use it is just to show a block using a temporary variable.
 5. Repeating the same benefit from the previous section, using arrow syntax (->) we get the assurance of no fallthrough.
 6. Repeating the same benefit from the previous section, Multiple comma separated labels supported like here:   case "VP", "SeniorAssociate" -> 40;
 7.  case "ED" is using break, which is a way to return value.